-

 Chicago, IL, USA

-Valerie Press is an Associate Professor of Medicine and Pediatrics and Medical Director of the Care Transitions Clinic at the University of Chicago.
+Valerie Press, MD, MPH, is an Associate Professor of Medicine and Pediatrics and Medical Director of the Care Transitions Clinic at the University of Chicago.
 Dr. Press received her medical degree and Master of Public Health in health management and policy degree at the University of Michigan in Ann Arbor.
 She completed her internal medicine and pediatrics residency training and health services research fellowship training at the University of Chicago.

 Dr. Press' research is focused on developing, testing, and implementing patient and system level interventions to improve the quality and value of care for patients with chronic lung disease across care transition settings.
 She currently serves as principal investigator for a Research Project grant (R01) from the National Institutes of Health’s National Heart, Lung, and Blood Institute and as principal investigator on an Innovation Award from the American Lung Association, both focused on improving care for patients with COPD by reducing revisits to the emergency department and/or hospital after a hospitalization for COPD exacerbations.